tidymodels/parsnip/tests/testthat/_snaps/survival_reg.md

     Code
       normal
     Message
-      ! parsnip could not locate an implementation for `survival_reg` censored regression model specifications using the `survival` engine. i The parsnip extension package censored implements support for this specification. i Please install (if needed) and load to continue.
+      ! parsnip could not locate an implementation for `survival_reg` model specifications. i The parsnip extension package censored implements support for this specification. i Please install (if needed) and load to continue.
     Output